AMReX-Astro/mini-Castro/README.md

 (either `pgfortran` or `xlf`).
 Parallel builds with `make -j` are acceptable.
 The compiler used is specified with COMP (PGI or IBM respectively).

-Below are instructions for compiling on various systems:
+Below are instructions for compiling on various systems.
+Although we are focusing primarily on CUDA, it is straightforward to build a CPU version -- just leave off `USE_CUDA=TRUE`.
+For CPU builds you can also take advantage of OpenMP host threading with `USE_OMP=TRUE`.

 ### Compiling on bender